Category Archives: Essays

 A hunting party, no doubt.

 Either way, for better or worse, I have zero interest in participating myself.
-I know many wildlife photographers who are former hunters and they’ve all intimated that the primal “thrill of the kill” is the same, only a good wildlife image is much more challenging.
-The human predatory instinct is propitiated but without the blood, guts, and guilt.
-Photography is also more of what I would call a sporting proposition, in that both participants are able to safely walk away from the encounter.
+I know many wildlife photographers who are former hunters and they’ve all intimated that the primal “thrill of the kill” is the same, only a good wildlife image is much more of a challenge.
+The human predatory instinct is still propitiated but without the blood, guts, and guilt.
+Photography is also more of what I would consider to be a sporting proposition, in that both participants are able to safely walk away from the encounter.

 Still, in many ways, photography and firearms are inextricably married, with language the most common bond.
 For instance, a camera is still said to be fired and so is a flash gun.
 A collection of lenses is often referred to as an arsenal and all lenses of course have a barrel.
 Super telephotos are big guns while small fully automatic, pocket-sized cameras are point-and-shoot.
 So without even having to mention headshot you should already be getting my drift here.